Josh Naylor Player Props: Guardians vs. Nationals

 Josh Naylor At The Plate

-- Naylor has two home runs and six walks while hitting .209.
+- Naylor has two home runs and six walks while batting .188.

-- Naylor has picked up a hit in 41.7% of his 12 games this year, with more than one hit in 25.0% of those games.
+- Naylor has reached base via a hit in five games this year (of 13 played), and had multiple hits in three of those games.

-- In 12 games played this season, he has hit a homer in two of them.
+- He has hit a long ball in two of 13 games played this season, and in 3.6% of his plate appearances.

-- Naylor has driven in a run in eight games this year (66.7%), including one multiple-RBI game.
+- Naylor has driven in a run in eight games this season (61.5%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.